Buy train tickets for Russia online

 The Russian rail system is one of the largest in the world, and trains serve almost every town and city in Russia.
 Train travel is a safe, comfortable and inexpensive way to get around.
 In fact, it can be safer to use Russian trains than internal flights!
 It will certainly be cheaper and far more interesting.
 This page will help you understand Russian train system, choose the right train & on-board accommodation for you, and buy your train tickets securely online from a reputable source.

 IMPORTANT UPDATE: The Foreign Office now advises against all travel to Russia because of the war between Russia & Ukraine, see www.gov.uk/foreign-travel-advice/russia.
-I have left this page as is, but Real Russia is no longer trading because of sanctions and the Russian Railways website www.rzd.ru is currently unreachable.
+I have left this page as is, I'm not currently updating it.
+The Russian Railways website www.rzd.ru is currently geoblocked and unreachable, if you need to book trains in Russia, use www.railrussia.com.

 small bullet point How to check train times & fares in Russia